JD-01-DEV/Roka-AI/README.md

 ## How to get Flutter SDK

-> All The instructions are from official documention: https://docs.flutter.dev/get-started/quick
+> All The instructions are from official documentation: https://docs.flutter.dev/get-started/quick

 ### Linux
 #### Terminal